monzo/response/README.md

 ## 4. Complete the Slack App Setup

-Head back to your Slack app and
+Head back to the Slack web UI and complete the configuration of your app.

 ### Slash Command